techservicesillinois/secdev-robot/README.md

 Please see https://answers.uillinois.edu/illinois/106384 for details.

-# EOL and EOS
+# End-of-Life and End-of-Support Dates

-As of the last update to this README, the expected End-of-Life and End-of-Support dates of this product are 30 Apr 2023.
+As of the last update to this README, the expected End-of-Life and End-of-Support dates of this product are Apr 2023.

 End-of-Life was decided upon based on these dependencies and their End-of-Life dates: